Skip to main content

 How Do Antihypertensive Classes Differ in Mechanism?

-The primary antihypertensive classes each target a different component of the body’s system.
+The primary antihypertensive classes each target a different component of the body’s blood pressure regulation system.
 Their efficacy in modulating the effects of PT-141 is directly related to how their mechanism of action aligns with the sympathetic surge induced by the peptide.
 Some will offer a direct counter-regulation, while others will manage the system from a different angle entirely.

 Below is a breakdown of the main classes and their predicted interaction with PT-141’s physiological effects.